 Proper monitoring and fire protection for Li-ion battery solutions is a cost-driver for projects that surprises many owners.
 The local Authority Having Jurisdiction (AHJ) has the final say in the adequate requirements of the systems installations to protect Li-ion systems in the event of a fire.
 The battery management system of Li-ion systems is critical, used to identify faults in advance of a thermal runaway occurrence.
 Most Li-ion systems come with battery monitoring, but owners need to know the software and operational requirements of monitoring these systems correctly.

 The materials that make up the Li-ion cells impact the reliability of these systems.
-The NFPA has a simple comparison chart for reference.
 Lithium iron phosphate (commonly abbreviated "LFP") is widely known to have less risk of thermal runaway.
 When communicating with vendors and designers during the selection process, vendors should fully disclose the cell materials and potential risks.

 Field Documentation Confusion